EliCDavis/King-Kai/README.md

  * **Exactly** Python 3.6.1, any other version doesn't work

  1. Follow setup instructions for [PYXInput](https://github.com/bayangan1991/PYXInput)
+ 2. Training settings:
+    * Turn off the ability to summon shenron
+    * Make sure the combo damage info is visible
+    * Quick health recovery

-FighterZ can't be on fullscreen, must be on windowed fullscreen
+ 3. FighterZ can't be on fullscreen, must be on windowed fullscreen

 ## Notes..